 Aromatherapy, in the form of floral and herbal extracts and incense, has always been an integral aspect of Ayurvedic healing.
-From sandalwood incense to enhance the benefits of meditation to water infused with holy basil for purifying the environment, essential oils have long been a pleasant way to infuse your home with the healing wisdom of plants.
+From sandalwood incense burned during meditation to water infused with holy basil for air purification, essential oils have long been a pleasant way to infuse your home with the healing wisdom of plants.

 Your sense of smell is highly sensitive, making it one of the quickest, and easiest channels for balancing both mind and body.
 When it comes to essential oils—pure, plant-based extracts that can be diffused, added to massage oil, worn in a locket, or otherwise to elevate the sense of smell—a little goes a long way!
 A few drops is often all it takes to make a big difference.

 Below, you’ll find some of the most common ways essential oils are used in Ayurveda, along with some recommendations on how to incorporate them into your natural wellness regimen.

 You can completely transform the character of a room in just a few minutes by using a few drops of your favorite aromatherapy essential oil or synergy blend in an aromatherapy diffuser.
 Diffusers disperse essential oils into the air in a number of different ways—with a cool-air stream or gentle warmth.
 They are ideal for cleansing and purifying the air and for creating a mood-enhancing, fragrant atmosphere.

 Use four to eight drops of essential oil on the replaceable cartridge or pad for cool-air diffusion.
 Use 25 drops or more in a micro diffuser (atomizer or nebulizer).
 Use three to eight drops in aroma lamps (with candle or electric).
 Refresh as needed.